eolementhe/guide/guide.md

 Your own email address is automatically added in the recipient email list.

  You can search all users on the platform and if the user doesn't exist you can add him by writing his email address in the search bar and pressing `Enter`.
-You can suppress an existing email from list by clicking in the red trash button.
+ You can also add more than one at a time.
+It is enough to separate the email addresses by `;` You can suppress an existing email from list by clicking in the red trash button.

 </details>